 Question 1: Does the head of the guitar say Les Paul on it?

 If the answer is yes: Congratulations, this is going to be easy.
-This guitar can use any String Butler Model.
+This guitar can use either a V1, V2 or V3 String Butler Model in most cases.
 Now you just need to pick a color (Black, Silver, Gold, or Clear Acrylic).
 You can’t go wrong with the black one as it is the best seller by far.
 Click Here to Buy One Now

 If the answer is no: proceed to question 2